VeriorPies/MineCloud/README.md

 ## Managing The Server After Deployment
-The server can be managed after deployment by SSH terminal and SFTP client.
+After Deployment, the server can be managed by SSH terminal and SFTP client.
 MineCloud's working directory is  `/opt/minecloud` and the game server folder is located at `/opt/minecloud/server`.
 Different Configuration Packages may have different file-saving locations, please refer to the Configuration Package's homepage for more details.

 ### Access Server Terminal
 The server can be connected via SSH, the easiest way to do it is by using the "Connect" button at the top-right of the EC2 instance page on the AWS console.
+Checkout the [Useful Linux Commands](https://github.com/VeriorPies/MineCloud/wiki/FAQs-&-Troubleshooting#useful-linux-commands) section on the wiki for useful commands.

 ### Interact With the Game Server
 The Game server is running in a [Screen](https://www.gnu.org/software/screen/) session.
 To interact with the server terminal: